-The owner may file the Notice of Commencement itself or may, instead, authorize its general contractor to do so as the owner's agent.
+The owner may authorize its general contractor to file the Notice of Commencement as the owner's agent.

-Upon receipt of a Notice of Commencement, the DGS will assign a unique identifying notice to it.
+Upon receipt of a Notice of Commencement, the DGS will assign a unique identifying number to it.

-After filing the Notice of Commencement, the owner (or its general contractor as agent) must, before work begins, print out a copy of it (including the numbered assigned to it by the DGS) conspicuously at the job site.
+After filing the Notice of Commencement, the owner (or its general contractor as agent) must, before work begins, print out a copy of it (including the number assigned to it by the DGS) conspicuously at the job site.
 The owner must then continuously monitor the posting to ensure that, if and whenever it is removed, it is replaced within 48 hours.

-The owner and the contractor have one other important statutory duty: They must make "reasonable efforts" to ensure that a copy of the Notice of Commencement is included in all contract documents that are provided to subcontractors who awarded work on the project.
+The owner and the contractor have one other important statutory duty: They must make "reasonable efforts" to ensure that a copy of the Notice of Commencement is included in all contract documents that are provided to subcontractors who are awarded work on the project.